OpenNebula/docs/source/advanced_components/marketplace/container_images_usage.rst

 Using Container Images with LXD
 ====================================================

-As container images are just filesystem images when used with LXD no extra configuration is required.
+As container images are just filesystem images when using LXD no extra configuration is required.

 Using Container Images with Firecracker
 ====================================================